xrxbsx/Cascade/README.md

 Cascade is in an stable state and tested.

 **I will rewrite some core code and API implementations in the next days.
-Some small API changes will occur but the main usage will be likely the same.**
+Some API changes will occur.**

 ## Why Cascade?